Bourbon County, Kansas Border Troubles

 Missouri Border Ruffians

 Mrs. Dr. Hill, who resided on the East Block, was in the act of retiring when the news reached her that the Free-State men were going to burn the buildings.
-Her husband and son were away at the time with the horses, and she didn’t know what to do.
-She called together the remaining portion of her household, informed them what was up, and told them to take care of themselves as best they could after offering prayer.
+Her husband and son were away with the horses at the time, and she didn’t know what to do.
+She called together the remaining portion of her household, informed them of what was up, and, after offering prayer, told them to take care of themselves as best they could.
 She then ordered her servants to bring her carriage to the front door and, seating herself in it, ordered the negroes to draw her away to some secluded spot.
 In the rear of her house was a deep ravine, and an almost impassable road, even in daylight, wended its way to the bottom.
 Down this road, they went “a-flying” regardless of expenses, and not until they had reached the thick underbrush did they stop for further orders.
 After remaining here for some time, she involuntarily clasped her hands to her head and discovered that she had forgotten to take her “night cap” off in her haste.
-The first impression that entered her mind after the discovery was that the white cap would attract the attention of the “abolitionists,” they would shoot at it, so she took it off and put it in her pocket.
+The first impression that came to her mind after the discovery was that the white cap would attract the attention of the “abolitionists“; they would shoot at it, so she took it off and put it in her pocket.
 She remained in the buggy all night, her servants acting as her bodyguard.
 The following day, the wanderers returned.

 Free State Hotel in Fort Scott, Kansas courtesy the National Park Service.